Obesity (Weight Loss) (cont.)

 - Exercise can be broken up into smaller 10-minute sessions.

 - Start slowly and progress gradually to avoid injury, excessive soreness, or fatigue.
-Over time, build up to 30 to 60 minutes of moderate to vigorous exercise every day.
+Over time, build up to 30-60 minutes of moderate to vigorous exercise every day.

 - People are never too old to start exercising.
 Even frail, elderly individuals (70-90 years of age) can improve their strength and balance.